storacha/specs/Publicly Verifiable UCAN Timestamps.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 1. Issuers **must** include a drand randomness round in UCAN [`nnc`](https://github.com/ucan-wg/spec#323-nonce) field.
+1. Issuers **should** include the drand randomness _round number_ in the [`nb`](https://github.com/ucan-wg/spec#241-nb-non-normative-fields) field.
+    If included, the round number **must** correspond to the randomness value in the `nnc` field.
+This field is **required** for ["unchained" drand randomness chains](https://drand.love/blog/2022/02/21/multi-frequency-support-and-timelock-encryption-capabilities/#unchained-randomness-timed-encryption).
 1. Issuers **may** include the "chain hash" of the drand randomness chain in the [`nb`](https://github.com/ucan-wg/spec#241-nb-non-normative-fields) field.
     The chain hash uniquely identifies the drand chain the randomness value was taken from, if it is different from the mainnet chain operated by the League of Entropy.
 If omitted, it is assumed to be `8990e7a9aaed2ffed73dbd7092123d6f289930540d7651336225dc172e51b2ce`.
 1. Audiences **may** reject a received UCAN if the randomness of the current/recent round does not match the randomness included in the UCAN.